LarsBesselmann/Liberty-Getting-Started-TA-CC/README.md

     ![](./images/media/image9_new.png)

-    This starts TA Local.
-After TA Local is started, the URL to the TA console is provided.
+    This starts the Transformation Advisor.
+After TA Local is started, the URL to the TA console is provided, which is  **http://rhel9-base.gym.lan:3000**.
     <!-- LBH: Adjusted URL as it changed -->
-    The URL is displayed in the output from the TA command: **http://rhel9-base.gym.lan:3000**
     ![](./images/media/TA_has_started.png)